sayf-eddin/merch-table-tool/README.md

 # merch-table-tool
-Tracks merch sold from each vendor.
+Tracks merchandise sold from each vendor.